luslab/luslab.github.io/_docs/Coding/VS_Code.md

 6. Shortcuts for the terminal - find and outline (a new terminal beside the code; create a new terminal; move between terminals and code)

-7. Git in VS Code (try first, refere to docs).
+7. You can work with Git straight from VS Code.
+Please see [VS Code documentation about using Git](https://code.visualstudio.com/docs/editor/versioncontrol).
+Of course, instead, you can still use Git from the command line or a dedicated graphical software like [GitHub Desktop](https://desktop.github.com/) or [GitKraken](https://www.gitkraken.com/).
+For details, please see our pages about [Git](../../reproducibility/git.md) and [GitHub](../../reproducibility/luslab-github.md).

-Now you are well equipped to use VS Code!
+You are now well equipped to use VS Code!
 Happy coding!